 - (a) No purchase shall be made by any department, board, commission, or officer of the town other than the Board of Education, the libraries, and the Probate Court, except through the Purchasing Agent, provided that petty cash funds may be established and maintained by the Director of Finance with the approval of the Mayor, from which funds purchases or contractual service payments in modest amounts may be made, with records kept of the amount, purpose, and payee of each item as a basis for restoration of the funds.
-The Director of Finance shall record the amount of authorized purchases and contracts for future purchases as encumbrances against the appropriation from which they are to be paid. - (c) The Director of Finance shall prescribe the time at which and the manner in which persons receiving money on account of the town shall pay the same to the Town Treasurer. - (d) The several departments, commissions, officers and boards of the town shall not involve the town in any obligation to spend money for any purpose in excess of the amount appropriated therefore until the matter has been approved by the Council and each order drawn upon the Treasurer shall state the department, commission, board or officer and the appropriation against which it is to be charged.
-When any department, commission, board or officer shall desire to secure a transfer of funds in its or his or her appropriation from funds set apart for one specific purpose to another, before incurring any expenditure therefore, such department, commission, board or officer, with the approval of the Director of Finance, shall make application to the Mayor whose duty it shall be to examine into the matter, and upon approval of the Mayor such transfer may be made and shall be reported to the Council.
+The Director of Finance shall record the amount of authorized purchases and contracts for future purchases as encumbrances against the appropriation from which they are to be paid. - (b) No voucher, claim or charge against the town shall be paid until the same has been audited by the Director of Finance or his or herthe Director's agent and approved by him or her for the correctness and validity.
+Checks shall be drawn by the Director of Finance for the payment of approved claims which shall be valid only when countersigned by the Treasurer.
+In the absence or inability to act of either the Director of Finance or Treasurer with respect to the above duty, the Mayor shall be authorized to substitute temporarily for either but not both of them. - (c) The Director of Finance shall prescribe the time at which, and the manner in which, persons receiving money on account of the town shall pay the same to the Town Treasurer. - (d) The several departments, commissions, officers and boards of the town shall not involve the town in any obligation to spend money for any purpose in excess of the amount appropriated therefore until the matter has been approved by the Town Council and each order drawn upon the Treasurer shall state the department, commission, board or officer and the appropriation against which it is to be charged.
+When any department, commission, board or officer shall desire to secure a transfer of funds in its or his or her appropriation from funds set apart for one specific purpose to another, before incurring any expenditure therefore, such department, commission, board or officer, with the approval of the Director of Finance, shall make application to the Mayor whose duty it shall be to examine inte-the matter, and upon approval of the Mayor such transfer may be made and shall be reported to the Town Council.